Twprcntmlk/Twprcntmlk-App-Academy-Week16-Solo-Project2/README.md

 ### Backend Technologies Used
 #### ExpressJS
 Express was the natural choice for AirBnb Clone's server-side framework.
 The minimalism of Express lent itself to the very light-weight responsibilities of AirBnb Clone's server.
 The server is just a couple of routes and a connection to the database, with a few utilities to facilitate this.

-Conclusion and Next Steps
+### Conclusion and Next Steps
 Time to break the 4th wall.
 AirBnb Clone was a ton of fun to build.
-I'm a lifelong fan of hip-hop, so it was an amazing experience getting to combine that passion with my newer passion for coding.
+It was an amazing experience getting to combine something I use in real life with my newer passion for coding.

 This also marks the first time that I've built a fullstack app solo, and my first project of significant scope where I originated the idea and brought it into existence.
 AirBnb Clone has been an incredibly rewarding to create.